Hang1205/A-phenotyping-algorithm-for-classification-of-single-ventricle-physiology-using-EHR/README.md

 # A-phenotype-algorithm-for-SVP-classification-using-electronic-health-records

 Instructions:
 This repository contains the implementation of a phenotype algorithm for the classification of Single Ventricle Physiology (SVP) using Electronic Health Records (EHR).
 The algorithm employs a phenotype algorithm to analyze clinical data and identify patterns related to SVP, providing valuable insights for medical professionals and researchers.
+We are currently optimizing the script to enhance its usability and performance.

 Overview:
 Single Ventricle Physiology (SVP) is a complex congenital heart condition, and accurate classification of patients is crucial for diagnosis and treatment planning.
 This project aims to develop and validate a phenotype classification algorithm based on EHR data.
 The dataset used for testing includes patients who underwent ferumoxytol-enhanced MRI scans, with the results tested on additional congenital heart disease (CHD) datasets to ensure robustness.